RandyGonzalez95/CS480_Gonzalez/README.md

 ## PA6: Assimp with Textures
 This program's focus is to use Assimp to load models and textures for those models.
 To run this project ```cd PA6``` then follow the instructions in the README.md.

+## PA7: Solar System
+This program's is a solar system use Assimp to load models and textures.
+To run this project ```cd PA7``` then follow the instructions in the README.md.